 Is there anything better than munching on corn on the cob while enjoying a long, warm sunset?
-The sweet, starchy, flavorful taste of corn is basically Summer in a nutshell (or a corn husk, as it were).
-But now that you're the main adult in your life and the one that's doing (most of) the cooking, you may be wondering how to make it perfectly.
-Luckily for you, grilling corn is super simple.
+The sweet, starchy, flavorful taste of corn is basically summer in a nutshell (or a corn husk, as it were).
+If you're wondering how to make it perfectly on warm summer nights and beyond, you'll be elated to hear that grilling corn is super simple!

 Finally, it's time to grill!
 Place the corn on your grill and cook for about 10 minutes.
 Be sure to rotate the corn numerous times throughout cooking so that it comes out pleasantly charred all over.
 Bon appétit!